RobertoRojas/build-tests/2/README.md

-# Simple build
+# Multi BUILD files

-This is a simple build to test the build process in _GitHub_.
+This is a build that use 2 libraries from different folders and link them to the main.c file.

 ## Commands